 The Evolution of Sales Strategy

 Every company makes assumptions that drive how we interact with and sell to customers.
-There are assumptions about our market, customer, product, why we built it the way we did, and how we’ll market it successfully.
+There are assumptions about our market, customer, and product, why we built it the way we did, and how we’ll market it successfully.

 The problem with assumptions is that we don’t revisit them often enough.
 What are the assumptions that drive your sales process?
 More importantly, are they still valid?